amousset/rudder/README.md

 A Rudder installation is made of:

 * A central server, providing the Web interface, HTTP APIs and the automation engine.
-It can be extended by installing plugins.
+It can be extended with plugins.
 * (optional) Relays acting as smart proxies between the server and the agents.
 * A light agent installed on every managed system.
 It runs autonomously and checks the state of the system continuously (practicaly, every 5 minutes by default).